OleArminTech/ReactMockup/README.md

-Mockup for the final site.
+﻿Mockup site for the React application

-Made to test React functionality, and to set up the needed libraries.